About the Job

 - Serving on various operations and governance committees that comprise the active performance management structure in place for each specific deal

-- Overseeing and monitoring performance of intervention provider towards the execution of outcomes, proactively identifying obstacles as they arise and course-correcting as needed
+- Working with intervention provider to ensure achievement of outcomes, proactively identifying obstacles as they arise and course-correcting as needed

-- Working with finance team to ensure accurate financial reporting and cashflows from and to various project partners
+- Working with finance team to ensure accurate financial reporting and cashflows to and from various project partners

 - Managing ongoing communications with investors, providing project updates and fielding questions and requests as needed

-In addition to the Director’s Social Investment responsibilities, each Social Finance Director will serve on the firm’s management team and contribute to the building and development of staff, the firm, and the field.
+In addition to the Director’s Social Investment responsibilities, each Social Finance Director serves on the firm’s management team and contributes to the building and development of staff, the firm, and the field.
 These responsibilities may include, but are not limited to:

 - Collaborating across the firm to support business development and fundraising efforts